elusivecodes/fQuery/README.md

 - `selector` is a query selector string, a *HTMLElement*, *ShadowRoot*, *Document*, *Window*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
 - `events` is a space-separated string of events to trigger on the nodes.
-- `options` is an object containing properties to define the new Event.
+- `options` is an object containing options for creating the new event.
     - `data` can be used to attach additional data to the event.
     - `detail` can be used to attach additional details to the event.
     - `bubbles` is a boolean indicating whether the event should bubble, and will default to *true*.